omr-turbo/gc-arrays-tutorial/api-reference.md

 The scanner's result is an `OMR::GC::ScanResult`.
 It is the scanner's responsibility to track how many bytes were scanned, and report that amount in the result.
 If the scan was interrupted before the object was completely scanned, `result.complete` must be false.

 The scanner's start and resume API both take a scan budget.
 If the number of bytes scanned reaches (or exceeds) this budget, the scanner should save it's state and return early.
-The ScanResult should report `complete` is `false`.
+Since the scan was interrupted, the returned ScanResult should indicate that `result.complete` is `false`.

 ```c++
 class ObjectScanner {